Archæologia Britannica: Reception

 Glossography has been described as "bringing together a whole set of lexicographal achievements".
 It included the first comparative glossary of the Celtic languages, the first Breton-English and Irish-English dictionaries ever printed, the first description of the dialects of Scottish Gaelic to be printed, and the first time any Manx appeared in print.
 Additionally it provides the only description of the traditional pronunciation of the Cornish language.

 Archæologia Britannica is notable for Lhuyd's use of a system of phonetic transcription, allowing easier comparison of possible cognates between languages, as well as for introducing specific criteria for establishing that two languages are related.
-Lyle Campbell and William Poser have praised Lhuyd's use of sound correspondence evidence in the book (including correspondences which are unsystematic), his comparison of multiple Indo-European languages, his extensive collection of cognates, description of sound changes, and his opinion that regular sound correspondences, and not chance similarities, are good evidence that languages are genetically related.
-They note that Lhuyd partially identified Grimm's law, before the work of Rasmus Rask and Jacob Grimm, and produced more sophisticated work than the later work of William Jones.
+Lyle Campbell and William Poser have praised Lhuyd's use of sound correspondence evidence in the book (including correspondences which are unsystematic), his comparison of multiple Indo-European languages, his extensive collection of cognates, his description of sound changes, and his opinion that regular sound correspondences, and not chance similarities, are good evidence that languages are genetically related.
+They note that Lhuyd partially identified Grimm's law, before the work of Jacob Grimm and Rasmus Rask, and produced more sophisticated work than the later work of William Jones.